 NAB offers a direct feed into Xero for most business customers, delivered through Australia's Consumer Data Right (CDR) infrastructure.
 Once the feed is connected, transactions flow daily from the NAB account into Xero's bank account screen, ready to reconcile against invoices and bills.
 For the specific job of ongoing reconciliation — coding last week's card transactions, matching supplier payments against bills, reconciling yesterday's receipts — the feed is simpler than extraction, and it is the right answer.
 There is no case for extracting a PDF statement weekly when the feed already has the data in the ledger.

-Use the NAB-to-Xero direct feed when the job is ongoing reconciliation inside Xero; use extraction when any of the five conditions above applies.
+Use the NAB-to-Xero direct feed when the job is ongoing reconciliation inside Xero; use extraction when one of those four conditions applies.
 Running both in parallel for the same reconciliation is not the answer.

 Historical, card, and merchant statements

 The workflow above covers recent transaction-account statements for NAB Internet Banking business customers — the common case.
-Three statement shapes sit outside that common case and come up often enough to flag.
+Two statement shapes sit outside that common case and come up often enough to flag.

 Historical statements beyond the online archive.
 NAB Internet Banking holds a bounded archive of PDF statements.
 Transaction search tends to run back further than the statement-PDF archive; the window for downloadable statements is typically the period the account has been enrolled in online banking, but older downloadable statements age out of the online archive even when transaction search still returns them.
-When a bookkeeper, forensic accountant, or mortgage broker needs statements older than the online archive — for an NAB historical statement download covering an audit backfill, an insolvency reconstruction, or a full-financial-year tax lodgement — the request route is through a NAB branch or through NAB's phone support on 13 22 65.
+When a bookkeeper, forensic accountant, or mortgage broker needs historical NAB statements for audit backfill, insolvency reconstruction, or a full-financial-year tax lodgement, the request route is through a NAB branch or NAB phone support on 13 22 65.
 Lead times run days to weeks depending on how far back the statements go, and there can be a fee per statement for off-archive retrieval.
 Request them early in the engagement rather than at the deadline; this is the step that quietly blows timelines in audit and due-diligence work.

 NAB Visa Business Card statements.
 The NAB Visa Business Card is a separate product with its own monthly statement — different document structure from the transaction-account statement, a different set of fields to preserve on extraction.
 Card statements carry merchant category codes (MCCs) alongside the merchant name, foreign-currency amounts when the card was used overseas, the AUD conversion amount, and FX conversion fees applied against each foreign-currency transaction.
 NAB Visa Business Card statement extraction is the same shape as for the transaction account — PDF in, structured spreadsheet out — but the column set the bookkeeper asks for differs: merchant, MCC, foreign amount, foreign currency, AUD amount, FX fee, transaction date, posting date.
 The interaction is the same; the prompt describes different columns.